Dantevg/Oblock/notes/notes.md

       use <- defer(() => print "Goodbye")
       print "Hello"

+### Model events as streams
+Like JS `obj.addEventListener(eventName, callback)`

+- Register callback: `obj.event.map(callback)`
+- Wait for single event: `obj.event.then(callback)`
+  - or with do-notation: `x <- obj.event`

+Problem: streams are pull-based, events should be push-based?

+How to "unbind" callback from event source?

 ### Problems with using Block/Object as a map
 1. indexing will yield value from prototype if not present in map
 2. setting certain keys overrides functionality